Vitamix 5300 vs 750 Professional – Comparison with Easy to Follow Chart

 In my frugal opinion, it's not worth getting the Pro 750 if you're paying extra for it.

-At the end of the day - you get the same capabilities and the same warranty.
+At the end of the day – you get the same capabilities and warranty.

 Unless you had a specific aesthetic that the Pro 750 called for, I'd rather have the simpler (and most likely cheaper) blender.

-But now that you know that the 750 has several small advantages, it's up to you if you want to potentially fork over the extra cash.
+But now that you know that the 750 has several small advantages, it’s up to you if you want to fork over the extra cash potentially.

 Or see our guide to the best types of blenders here.